Tresjs/tres/docs/advanced/attach.md

 ## Background

-Tres tries to automatically determine where to insert child tag into its parent.
+Tres tries to automatically determine where to insert a child tag into its parent.
 For example, in this code, Tres will:

 * automatically insert the geometry into `parent.geometry`
 * automatically insert the material into `parent.material`